saltastroops/data-archive-backend/docs/server_setup.md

 curl -sL https://deb.nodesource.com/setup_12.x -o nodesource_setup.sh
 ```

-This will add Node's Personal Package Archive to your configuration and automatically update your local package cache.
+This will add Node's Personal Package Archive to your system's software sources and automatically update your local package cache.
 You should then be able to install the Node.js package by running the following commands.

 ```sh
 sudo apt-get update